niplav/site/about.md

 The content on this website is licensed under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/).

-#### Essays
+#### Texts

-The essays contain mainly new material, both short arguments and collections of links, but also longer descriptions of new ideas or analyses of concepts where existing descriptions (e.g. on Wikipedia or other blogs) were deemed incomplete.
+The texts contain mainly new material, both short arguments and collections of links, but also longer descriptions of new ideas or analyses of concepts where existing descriptions (e.g. on Wikipedia or other blogs) were deemed incomplete.
 It is of course not possible to